 I’ve been skim coating my dining room to get smooth walls.
 I shared a tip that I’ve been using to control the dust and in that post I received a few comments with even more ideas to get closer to dust free drywall sanding.
 Or at least “less dust” drywall sanding.
 Wouldn’t that be great?
 NO dust when drywall sanding!!!
-Then my friend Sarah of the Ugly Duckling House told me she like this new tool she had used last time she had done some drywall repair.
-She said she hooked it up to her shop vac and it worked pretty well…so I purchased one.
+Then my friend Sarah of the Ugly Duckling House told me she like this dustless sander she had used last time she had done some drywall repair.
+She said she hooked it up to shop vacuum hose and it worked pretty well.
+So I purchased one.
 Why not?
 It was inexpensive enough and although I was skeptical I wanted to give any affordable option a chance.

 I hooked up to my Festool dust collector.
 It has a hepa filter and is made for this kind of work.
 I wore my mask and yes, that is a shower cap!
 I discovered that a shower cap fits over my head, big messy bun and all and keeps all the paint and dust out of it.
 My hair is crazy long these days and it’s unbelievably difficult to keep it contained and free from all the …stuff I work with every day.
 So shower cap it is!
 Just go with it.

 I also turned on my fan and kept the plastic up so I could contain any dust that did fall within just that room

 I turned on my vac and began sanding…

 …and it flippin’ worked!
 Like — super well!
 I didn’t see ANY dust at all.
 I generally sand very lightly at this point so as not to leave those little grid-like marks left from the sanding screen but I wanted to test this puppy out so I gave it my all and it still didn’t drop a speck.